 Film Theory and Criticism focuses on film history, genre, criticism and theory, and includes courses on a variety of aspects of film as an art form.
 This is not a production-centered concentration.

-Graduate classes are generally small, which provide opportunities for extensive interaction with graduate students and knowledgeable faculty.
-Many students also take advantage of multidisciplinary studies that include courses taken outside of the school, especially in the humanities and social sciences.
+Whether you want to transition to the classroom or work in the media industry, our graduate program provides the educational background to help you succeed.
+Our graduate courses are generally small, providing opportunities for extensive interaction and discussion among a cohort of graduate students and knowledgeable faculty.
+Students also have a chance to get involved in our student-run television and radio stations, among other co-curricular options.
 One-on-one advising and personalized plans of study make the graduate program in Broadcast and Cinematic Arts one of the best in the region.

 Past Graduate Profiles

 Current Job Title: Project Manager at PRIME Research, a media measuring and monitoring company.

 My job is almost all research and analysis—specifically content analysis.
 SPSS is one of the first programs I open in the morning, and is often the last one I close in the evening.
 My work in research and with SPSS in CMU’s grad program gave me a leg up on how to think about data, and how to get it to show me what I wanted.
 Because of this, I am more adept at my job, and am confident in how I present the data to my clients.

 My experience at CMU taught me to take a step back and look at my research from different vantage points, and helped me look at research and data in a more qualitative manner, something I put into practice often at work.
 Sometimes when I run an analysis, I get a completely different result than I was expecting.
 Then I remember what I learned at CMU: every result has two sides.
 There’s the result you see, and the one you don’t see.
 If you were expecting the data to tell you one thing and it told you another, why is that?
 What’s missing can occasionally be more significant than what is there; a non-result is still a result!